Read and rate the best solutions below by giving them a "thumbs up".

 The best part for me was I found the first two products to be very very inexpensive.
 Family Dollar carries them.
 The Clairol Color Seal stuff costs 10.00 and lasts about 2 months.
 After all those hundreds of dollars already spent looking for this look I'm sticking with it, and that's my story!
 (12/02/2009)

-When I was younger my step-mother made me dry my hair everyday and where it would frizz I straightened it, too.
-Now today it's frizzier than ever, and so I still dry it and straighten it almost everyday.
+When I was younger I dried my hair everyday and where it would frizz I straightened it, too.

 Here's a good trick from a professional salon for people who are plagued by frizzy hair, especially in humid weather or after damp drying it.